a-mavric/Agenda-Density-Calculator/README.md

 - Add '-cc' as a command line argument to compare three different agenda compositions.

 - Add '-d' as a command line argument to see collected data for debugging.
-- Add '-wo' as a command line argument to see additional written output.